-All athletes came with coach-agreed training plans which involved training most days but at times commensurate with the published competition schedule.
-Time of day was also varied to observe the effect of daily variations on wind direction and strength.

-The ranges are situated to the East of The City of Gold Coast and quite near to the M1 (Pacific highway) between Brisbane airport to the North and the Gold Coast 75km (where the village of the GC2018 was situated) to the South.
-Pre-competition training days, range time booking was plentiful and well organised, while formal booking was required this never caused any problem.
+All athletes came with coach-agreed training plans which involved training most days but at times commensurate with the provisional competition schedule.
+Time of day was also varied to observe the effect of daily variations on wind direction and strength; the ranges are situated to the East of The City of Gold Coast and quite near to the M1 (Pacific highway) between Gold Coast airport to the North and the Gold Coast 75km (where the village of the GC2018 will be situated) to the South.
+Pre-opening range time booking was plentiful and well organised, while formal booking was required this never caused any problem.